Bucharest, the heart of Romanian culture

 - Currency Although Romania is a member of the EU, it still has its own currency, the Lei (April 2015).
 At the time of writing the exchange rate was around 4.4 Lei for one Euro;

 - Transport Taxis are cheap and metered, count on 1:39 lei per kilometre;

 - Traffic.
 The city suffers from bad traffic congestion.
 Keep this in mind when planning to go to the airport.

 - I stayed (by invitation) at the Intercontinental Hotel Bucharest.
-This is an excellent four star hotel in the center of town.
+This is an excellent four-star hotel in the centre of town.